 The repair of fractured bones in birds can be complicated by bone diseases.
 For example, osteomyelitis is a painful inflammatory disease of bones often caused by bacterial infection.
 This disease can cause repeated infection of other locations in the body.
 Antibiotics are critical to prevent this infection from spreading through your bird’s bloodstream and becoming life-threatening.
 If osteomyelitis is present in a bird with bone fractures, repair and healing of fractures can be complicated.
 Blood tests and x-rays can be used to determine the presence of this disease.

 During recovery from fractures, physical therapy may be prescribed for your bird.
 This prevents joints from becoming frozen or stiff and preserves as much range of motion as possible.
 Your avian veterinarian or the orthopedic specialist will provide you with instructions for any physical therapy your bird may need.
 To ensure a complete recovery for your bird, you will need to carefully and completely follow these instructions.

 In addition to therapy, pain medication may be prescribed for your bird.
-These medications may be given in food or water or by mouth (see Routine Care and Breeding of Birds: Giving Medication to Pet Birds).
+These medications may be given in food or water or by mouth (see Giving Medication to Pet Birds).

-Sarcocystosis (see Disorders and Diseases of Birds: Respiratory Parasites) is a disease caused by microscopic parasites.
+Sarcocystosis is a disease caused by microscopic parasites.
 It is the cause of death in many parrots housed in outdoor cages in the southern United States.
 The parasites invade soft tissues, including the lungs, kidneys and muscles.